 The best recreational canoes, reviewed and curated by the Trailspace community.
-The latest review was added on September 28, 2018.
 Stores' prices and availability are updated daily.

 Recent Recreational Canoe Reviews

 This is your utility workhorse canoe...
 It's not going to win any races, and it certainly won't portage well, but you'd be hard-pressed to find another canoe that will tolerate as much abuse as this one.
 This review is for the Coleman Expedition 146 dlx, also branded as the Pelican Excursion 146 dlx.
 Pelican acquired Coleman's canoe division in 2000 and continued making RAM-X plastic hull canoes to Coleman's specifications.
 Some canoes were branded Coleman, and some were branded Pelican.
 They eventually… Full review

 I chose the Old Town Saranac 146 canoe because of its quality, features, size, and price.
 Not too small or too big (needed to fit on roof rack w kayak).
 It's fairly stable and can easily be paddled with a kayak paddle!
 The padded seats, rod holders and extra storage are nice for extra gear.
 Plenty of room for 2-3 passengers, poles, tackle, cooler, etc. A quality compact canoe (for the price) that seems very durable.
 You can't go wrong with legendary Old Town brand quality.
 My wife and I were looking… Full review